If you want to know how to build muscle after 40, but you’re not sure what, if anything, you should be doing differently, this page will show you how.

 Read a few “building muscle after 40” articles, and you’d be forgiven for thinking that hitting 40 means immediately trading in your barbells and dumbbells for a mobility scooter and walk-in bath.

-Does your training need to be radically differently once you turn 40?
+Does your weight training program need to be radically differently once you turn 40?

 The short answer to that question is no, it does not.